-The Route of the Hiawatha trail is the crown jewel of rail-to-trail projects in the country.
-Over 15 miles of railroad track has been converted into a beautiful and gentle downhill biking and walking trail.
-There are ten tunnels, including the 1.7 mile St. Paul Pass Tunnel, and seven trestle bridges up to 230 feet high.
-Riders begin at Lookout Pass Ski Area where mountain bike rentals, including helmets and lights, and an optional return shuttle service are available.
+A former railroad line, the Route of the Hiawatha was converted into a spectacularly beautiful, gentle 15-mile downhill biking and walking trail.
+Known as the “Crown Jewel” of rail-to-trails, this route showcases ten tunnels, including the 1.6 mile St. Paul Pass Tunnel, and seven sky-high trestle bridges.
+Riders begin at Lookout Pass Ski Area where trail passes and mountain bike rentals (including helmets and lights and an optional return shuttle service) are available.

 The trail is open from approximately Mid-May through Mid-September.
 Check if you are visiting near those dates.